jshea2/OSC-for-OBS/README.md

 ```

-- Configure your OSC application to listen on this IP and Port (OBS Websocket sends to Node, then sends OSC Messages to this IP and Port)
+Configure your OSC application to listen on this IP and Port (OBS Websocket sends to Node, then sends OSC Messages to this IP and Port):
 ```javascript
 //OSC Client (OUT) Config
 const oscClientIp = "127.0.0.1";